 Make ice cream

 Is there anything more summery than sitting outside in the sun with a melting ice cream cone?
 Teach kids how to have fun in the kitchen by letting them help make ice cream.
-There are plenty of ice cream recipes that don’t require an ice cream machine, like James Martin's easy banana ice cream recipe and this easy vanilla ice cream recipe.
+There are plenty of ice cream recipes that don’t require an ice cream machine, like our easy banana ice cream and this easy vanilla ice cream recipe.
 Summer berry ice cream sundae, anyone?
 For an extra decadent treat, wedge silky ice cream between two chewy biscuits - ice cream sandwiches are so in this summer.

 Have a movie night